ilya-dyaglev/echotype/README.md

 ### **Overview**

 EchoType is built using React and TypeScript, following a component-based architecture.
 The application leverages AWS Amplify for data fetching, retrieving quotes from a backend service.
 The architecture emphasizes modularity, reusability, and separation of concerns, making it scalable and maintainable.
+Recent enhancements include a results screen with detailed statistics and graphs, a filter modal for selecting books, and performance optimizations.

 ### **Component Hierarchy**